dastagg/dastagg/README.md

 On 27 Jun, 2024, I did a major clean-up of my repositories.
 - Many Python, Flutter, and other repositories were deleted.
-- all the COBOL related repositories were moved to [dscobol](https://github.com/dscobol).
+- all the COBOL related repositories were transfered to [dscobol](https://github.com/dscobol).

 <!--
 **dastagg/dastagg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.